 External module

 The X14 has an external bay to accept 'Lite' modules.
 These provide ELRS and MPM capability.
-However, please do your research first as both are open-source projects and FrSky do not provide firmware support.
+Both are open source projects and FrSky do not provide firmware support.
 Also, any Lua configuration scripts must be Ethos-specific – Lua scripts for OpenTX or EdgeTX will not work.

 FrSky manufacture Lite modules through their Vantec brand.
 Note that Lite modules should not be confused with Nano modules – while similar they’re not interchangeable.